Nano-beam clamping revisited: Results

 \subsection{Experimental details}

 Nano-beams of various widths and lengths have been realized from low-stress Silicon-Nitride.
 All have a thickness of about 100$~$nm, and come from the same wafer.
 A conductive layer (30$~$nm Aluminum) has been deposited on top in order to create electrical contacts (total thickness $e=130~$nm).
 A typical sample SEM image is shown in Fig. \ref{figure1} (left), with a zoom-in on one of the clamping regions (inset, with schematic of the bilayer structure).
 The design is such that the beams are all \textit{fully suspended} within a hollow window; they are connected to the bulk only through a well-defined over-hanging clamp of length $L_c$ (of order $12~\mu$m for all of them).
 This part has the same thickness (and same constitution) as the rest of the beam, which guarantees that all the layer's stress is transmitted within the structure.
 The absence of pedestals holding the beams enables to avoid stress-relaxation effects occurring when beams are released, and the pedestals bending\cite{stress_weig}.
+The over-hanging rectangular zone is actually defined through the wet KOH etch: due to the 54.74$^\circ$ angle that the etching creates in the silicon substrate (referenced to the wafer surface), the opening is smaller on the front side than on the back.
+This generates very straight and clean suspended clamp regions, ideal for a model experiment.
+It has to be contrasted with usual undercuts linked to the releasing etching time, which are less well-defined \cite{VdZ_freq}.
 A description of the fabrication process can be found in Ref.\cite{Ilya_JLTP}.
 Details about sample characteristics can be found in Supplementary Information.

 The measurements are performed using the magnetomotive technique\cite{roukesclelandsensors}.
 A current $I(t)=I_0 \cos(\omega t+\varphi)$ is fed into the beam which stands in a static magnetic field $B_0$, thus generating a force $\propto I_0 B_0$ at frequency $\omega$.
 Used fields typically range from 0.2$~$T to 1$~$T, and care is taken to take all data in the linear regime, characterizing carefully the extra damping coming from the electric circuit\cite{roukesclelandsensors} (which needs to be subtracted).
 Each sample consists in a set of beams of equal lengths, but with widths ranging from 50$~$nm to 1000$~$nm.
 For a given sample, all beams can be connected in series, which enables a straightforward multiplexing (see Fig. \ref{figure1}).
 Besides, each beam can also be connected independently, in order to separate its resonances from other devices without ambiguity.
 As beams move out-of-plane, a voltage $V(t)$ is induced at their extremities, proportional to field $B_0$ and velocity.
 Only symmetric modes are detected, the signal being proportional to the maximal amplitude of motion; anti-symmetric ones cancel out.
 Measurements are conducted in cryogenic vacuum at 4.2$~$K, using a lock-in amplifier (with in-phase $X$ and quadrature $Y$ components).
 An example of resonance peaks obtained via a frequency-sweep is shown in Fig. \ref{figure1} (right).
 More details on the setup can be found in Ref\cite{Ilya_JLTP}. \\